WW Recipe of the Day: Avocado Pear Smoothie

 My exploration of power foods continues this week with this lovely creamy pale green Avocado Pear Smoothie, a refreshing healthy way to start the day.

-A group of bloggers led by Mireya of My Healthy Eating Habits, is working their way through the healthy ingredients contained within Power Foods: 150 Delicious Recipes with the 38 Healthiest Ingredients from Martha Stewart and the editors of Whole Living Magazine.
+A group of bloggers led by Mireya of My Healthy Eating Habits, is working their way through the healthy ingredients contained within Power Foods: 150 Delicious Recipes with the 38 Healthiest Ingredients (affiliate link) from Martha Stewart and the editors of Whole Living Magazine.

 This week's Power Foods ingredient is Avocado—a personal favorite—so I ended up making two recipes from the book: this avocado pear smoothie and a delicious Quinoa and Corn Salad with Toasted Pumpkin Seeds and Avocado that I lightened up to make more Weight Watchers friendly.